NaturalIntelligence/Stubmatic/README.md

 ###Features and Basic terminology

-Folder structure

-	StubbyDB-Project
-	 |__ dbsets
-	 |__ dumps
-	 |__ mappings
-	 |__ stubs
-	 |__ logs
+To start with stubby db, you need to create **a yaml file** which maps request with response.
+You may need **response files** as per your need and optional config.json file to ask Stubby DB to use default options defined by you.

 ####Mappings
 yaml based mappings are required to map a request with relevant response file.
 You can have multiple files instead of maintaining a big fat file.
-You can also mark files which should be used to map the requests.
-So the the mappings which are in progress can be excluded.
+You can also mark files which should be used to map the requests and skip which are under development.

 ```yaml
 -  request: